 Bored people are boring people.
-If you'd rather find something to do besides sit and complain, check out laughter yoga or adult learning classes.
+If you'd rather find something to do besides sit and complain, check out these two opportunities I've recently discovered.

 I first heard about OLLI from Jana Bright, OSU's Oklahoma City site coordinator.
 The following week I attended an event on Norman's OU campus and met James Pappas, the OU vice president for University Outreach who supervises OLLI on the Norman campus.